 People come here to escape the scorching heat, which can surge up to 46 degree Celsius in the planes of Jammu.

-People often mistake Jammu to be a place where the weather is always pleasant and it snows in winters, just because it is 260 kilometers away from its peer, Srinagar, the summer capital of J&K state.
+People often mistake Jammu to be a place where the weather is always pleasant and it snows in winters, simply because it is around 270 kilometers away from its peer, Srinagar, the summer capital of J&K state.

 Patnitop’s elevation is 6640 feet and it snows here in winter months of November, December, January and February.